datahub-zjlab/Global_Mineral_Indices_Computing_Engine/README.md

     (2) Calculate atmospheric correction parameters based on the provided AOD (Aerosol Optical Depth) and DEM (Digital Elevation Model) parameters.

-    (3) In reference to the ASTER L1T raster data, resample the MODIS surface reflectance data to the tile and re-encode it into binary type.
+    (3) In reference to the ASTER L1T raster data, resample the MODIS surface reflectance data used for color balancing to the tile and re-encode it into binary type.

     (4) Write all the aforementioned fields into a single row in a table.

-    We have provided some demo data in the Google Drive folder accessible at this [link](https://drive.google.com/drive/folders/1yQ1_9ZQLKNLNPn-t6w2nS44n9toOW67X?).
+    We have provided some demo data in the Google Drive folder accessible at this [Google Drive Link](https://drive.google.com/drive/folders/1yQ1_9ZQLKNLNPn-t6w2nS44n9toOW67X?).
 You can use the provided demo data to run the `Script1_transfer_aster_to_table.py` to obtain the corresponding table data, which will be stored in CSV format.

     ```bash
     conda activate myenv